Agenda

 12:30pm - CEO Fireside Chat

 CBBC's recent member survey highlighted the importance of China to some of the UK's leading FTSE 250 companies.
 Our UK Investment Conference in Shanghai also saw a huge amount of interest from Chinese businesses in the opportunities open to them by investing in the UK.
-We will hear from two senior business executives about their own corporate views on the benefits of a strong UK-China relationship for their companies.
+In the first CEO Fireside Chat of the day we will hear from Simon Bisp about his views on the UK as a destination for BYD's international growth.

 Peter Burnett OBE BBS, Chief Executive, China-Britain Business Council (Host)